rajkjain04/todo-list-using-react/README.md

 # Todo List Application Using React

-A simple Todo List using React.
+A simple Todo List created using React.